Queen of Sierra Leone: History

-Sierra Leone became an independent realm by the Sierra Leone Independence Act 1961, which transformed the British Crown Colony of Sierra Leone into an independent member of the Commonwealth of Nations.
+Sierra Leone became independent by the Sierra Leone Independence Act 1961, which transformed the British Crown Colony of Sierra Leone into an independent member of the Commonwealth of Nations.
 Queen Elizabeth II became the head of state and Queen of Sierra Leone, and was represented by the governor-general who resided at the State House.

 The Duke of Kent represented the Queen at the independence celebrations.
 Princess Alexandra of Kent represented the Queen at a Thanksgiving Service held in London on Sierra Leone's Independence Day.
 At Freetown, the Duke of Kent opened the new Parliament Building on 26 April.
-Sierra Leone became independent at midnight of 26-27 April and later that day the Duke took part in the State opening of Parliament, where the Duke handed over the constitutional instruments to Sir Milton Margai, which made Sierra Leone an independent nation.
-Later Sir Maurice Dorman, the Governor, was sworn in as the Governor-General, the Queen's representative, by Chief Justice Beoku Betts.
+Sierra Leone became independent at midnight of 26–27 April and later that day the Duke took part in the State opening of Parliament, where the Duke handed over the constitutional instruments to Sir Milton Margai, which made Sierra Leone an independent nation.
+Later Sir Maurice Dorman, the Governor, was sworn in as the first Governor-General of Sierra Leone, the Queen's viceregal representative, by Chief Justice Beoku Betts.

 The Queen sent a message to Sierra Leoneans, in which she said:

 My husband and I are looking forward with pleasure to our own visit to you later this year, but today our thoughts are with you.
 It is with special pleasure that I welcome you to our Commonwealth family of nations.
 You step forward into the councils of the world at a time of rapid change, but I know that Sierra Leone, grounded firmly in her own traditions, will play a worthy part there.
 I send you my own good wishes and pray that God may bless and guide you throughout the coming years.